bitcoder/xray-testng-extensions/README.md

 - [Example using TestNG with Xray on Jira server/DC](https://confluence.xpand-it.com/display/XRAY/Testing+using+TestNG+in+Java)
 - [Example using TestNG with Xray on Jira Cloud](https://confluence.xpand-it.com/display/XRAYCLOUD/Testing+using+TestNG+in+Java)
 - [original discussion on customization of TestNG XML report](https://github.com/cbeust/testng/issues/2171)

+## Contact

+You may find me on [Twitter](https://twitter.com/darktelecom).
+Any questions related with this code, please raise here issues.
+Feel free to contribute and submit PR's.
+For Xray specific questions, please contact [Xray's support team](https://jira.xpand-it.com/servicedesk/customer/portal/2).

 ## LICENSE